(C) 2012, G. Forrest Cook

 The tube sockets were all mounted inside of the knockout holes on the top of the box.
 The 9 pin tube required drilling two small 4-40 screw holes in the chassis.
 The 6AQ5 tubes were installed in 1/2" knockout holes by using a jeweler's rat-tail file to make semi-circular holes for the mounting screws.
 The 6J6 socket was installed in a small piece of aluminum, the aluminum plate was installed into a 3/4" knockout hole.
 Flat washers were used on the bottom of the 7 pin socket mounting holes to insure a good physical connection to the box.

-A number of three and five pin terminal strips were screwed into the bottom of the box The internal wiring was done between the tube sockets, terminal strips, jacks and potentiometers.
-It is a good idea to wire the filaments with twisted pair wiring, do this before wiring the rest of the circuitry.
+A number of three and five pin terminal strips were screwed into the bottom of the box.
+The internal wiring was done between the tube sockets, terminal strips, jacks and potentiometers.
+It is important to wire all of the filaments lines with twisted pair wiring, do this before constructing the rest of the circuitry.
 All of the amp's ground connections were tied together with pieces of bare #22 gauge tinned bus wire.
 This type of ground is not quite as good as a star-ground system, but the amp's hum level is very low.

-In the amp's layout, the connections from the transformer's high voltage winding to the rectifier diodes was too close to the treble control's contacts.
+In the amp's layout, the connections from the power transformer's high voltage winding to the rectifier diodes was too close to the treble control's contacts.
 This caused hum to be picked up and amplified.
 This problem was fixed by putting a wide piece of braided copper wire between the high voltage AC signal and the tone control.
 The braid was covered with plastic tubing and was grounded on both sides.
-If you build the amp in a larger box, it would be a good idea to separate the power supply section of the amp from the sensitive preamp section.
+If you build the amp in a larger box, it would be a good idea to move the transformer and power supply components farther away from the sensitive preamp section.
 An improved layout would involve placing the preamp tubes on one side, the power tubes in the middle and the power transformer, rectifiers and filter capacitors on the other side.